How to optimise press release headlines for maximum visibility and media pickup

 Alliteration - Repeating initial consonant sounds.
-Many popular brand names use this technique to help make the title more memorable e.g. Coca Cola, Krispy Kreme and American Apparel.
-It's also used in phrases and quotes such as Busy as a bee and Good as gold.
+Many popular brand names use this technique to help make the title appear more memorable, and examples include Coca Cola, Krispy Kreme, and American Apparel.
+It is also used in phrases and quotes, including ‘As Busy as a Bee’ and ‘Good as Gold’.

 Rhyme bounty - The Boundless Bower Bows, The Quicker Picker-Upper.

-Useful tools - http://www.rhymezone.com/ Is an excellent tool for generating synonyms and keywords perfect for headline optimisation.
+Useful tools - http://www.rhymezone.com/ is an excellent tool for generating synonyms and keywords perfect for headline optimisation.

 If you truly want to push the limits of your press release, why not look at our free Optimising The Press Release Content Guide.